RikDuijm/municipality/README.md

 If a user wants to register with an existing username, he gets a message that that username is already taken.
 When registered, the user can log in, providing his credentials.
 If he makes a typo, he receives a message to try it again.

 - **Report form**<br>
 After successfully logging in the user is sent to the page where he can use a form to report a problem.
 His username is already selected and not changeable and also the date / time of the report is filled-in already.
 He can only fill out the street name and the problem he is reporting.
-Optionally he can also send in a photo taken of the problem.
-This photo enters the database.
-However, it won’t show on the website.

 - **Overview of reports**<br>
 After submitting the form, the user is sent to a general overview of all the reported problems.
 The most recently reported problem will be on top of the list, so the user will see his report immediately.
 He can click on the report to see if the municipality already posted a reaction.